adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.1.1.s2.b3"></a>If the LRS receives a Statement with an id it already has a Statement for, it SHOULD verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
-See [Statement comparision requirements](statement-comparision-requirements).
+See [Statement comparison requirements](./xAPI-Data.md#statement-comparison-requirements).

 * <a name="2.1.1.s2.b4"></a>If the LRS receives a batch of Statements containing two or more Statements with the same id, it SHOULD* reject the batch and return `400 Bad Request`.